Energy & Water

 Footnotes

-10 Scope 1 includes direct emissions resulting from the university's own fuel consumption, for example, heating oil for heating systems.
+6 Scope 1 includes direct emissions resulting from the university's own fuel consumption, for example, heating oil for heating systems.
+The values differ partially from those in the Sustainability Report 2024 due to better data basis.

-11 Scope 2 includes indirect GHG emissions that arise from the purchase of energy, for example, electricity or district heating, in the energy supply chain.
+7 Scope 2 includes indirect GHG emissions that arise from the purchase of energy, for example, electricity or district heating, in the energy supply chain.
+The values differ partially from those in the Sustainability Report 2024 due to better data basis.

-12 Scope 3 includes further indirect emissions caused by the purchase of consumer and capital goods or services (e.g., laboratory materials, air travel).
+8 Scope 3 includes further indirect emissions caused by the purchase of consumer and capital goods or services (e.g., laboratory materials, air travel).
 In these cases, GHG emissions arise during the production, transport, and disposal of the goods or during the provision of the service.
+The values differ partially from those in the Sustainability Report 2024 due to better data basis.

 Source: Parts of this text were originally published in a similar form in German in the Sustainability Report 2021/2022 and have been continuously updated for this website.